Chris-Duckworth/kin_mis_classifications/README.md

 ## Neural Network Classifications
 With a large set of velocity fields and classifications, this is used to train a convolutional neural network (CNN).
 This can be used to quickly classify future galaxies in MaNGA.
 This may also be useful for classifying velocity fields in other surveys **but** further testing will need to be done (for example; MaNGA velocity fields tend to be hexagonal and classification biases may arise).

-### Pre-processing for CNN
+### Pre-processing for NN
 Here, velocity fields are also taken from the DAP, however, they are now standardised to be (32, 32) in shape, and, the pixel values range [-1, 1].
 No other pre-processing is applied here.
-Examples of the CNN input (with human classifications) can be seen above.
+Examples of the NN input (with human classifications) can be seen above.
+Here we combine the 1 (messy) and 2 (clean) classifications into a single category as there can be significant mixing between the two.
+All NN classifications are therefore a binary usability flag (0; don't use, 1; use).

 Both stellar and gas velocity fields are used together to create the following samples: